Last updated December 20, 2022

 First, congratulations to you and your soldier for making it to this point.
 Graduation from any military course or school is a great accomplishment.

-Of course, your soldier will appreciate that his family is there to witness his rite of passage as he moves on to more training or to his unit.
+Of course, your soldier will appreciate that his family is there to witness his rite of passage as he moves on to more training or his unit.

-At my husband’s graduation from OSUT at Ft Benning, Georgia, there were people who were very nicely dressed (overly so in my opinion), those who looked like they just rolled out of bed and headed to graduation, and every thing in between.
-The lesson?
-No need to worry about being over or under dressed.
-No matter how you choose to dress, you will fit in with the others.
+At my husband’s graduation from OSUT at Ft Benning, Georgia, some people were very nicely dressed (overly so, in my opinion), some looked like they had just rolled out of bed and headed to graduation, and there was a little of everything in between.

 Yes, your soldier would love to see you in a cute, short strapless dress.
-But if its 20 degrees outside, you’ll quickly be regretting that decision.
+But you’ll quickly regret that decision if it’s 20 degrees outside.
 A nice, simple dress or even jeans with a nice top are perfectly acceptable for graduation.

 It will have been many weeks by the time you attend graduation since you last saw your soldier.
 You’ll have a large grassy and sandy field between you and your soldier when they finally announce family is welcome on the field.